 Dehydrating means I have many more options for food that I can bring.
 I’ll often combine dehydrated foods with supermarket foods to make backpacking meals more interesting and healthy.

 For example, I will dehydrate mushroom gravy to eat over instant mashed potatoes.
 Or I’ll dehydrate kale to add to couscous.

 Not everything rehydrates well.
 For example, mushrooms always end up chewy – even if you cook them for a long time (blended mushroom sauces rehydrate just fine though).
 It also takes some planning to dehydrate meals.
 It’s not that much work once you get the hang of it though.
 My eBook talks about how to dehydrate your own meals.
 Get the recipe book here.

 - Just add water (great for rainy days!)

 - Some foods don’t rehydrate well

-- Oatmeal with dried fruit, brown sugar, and cinnamon
+- Day 1: Oatmeal with dried fruit, nuts, and cinnamon

-- Instant soup with crackers (I remove the soup from the package and add more noodles and dried veggies to make them heartier)
+- Day 1: Instant soup with crackers (I remove the soup from the package and add more noodles and dehydrated veggies to make them heartier)

 - Trail mix